ragpi/ragpi/README.md

 # Ragpi

-Ragpi is an API-first AI assistant that leverages LLMs to search and answer questions using technical sources.
+Ragpi is an API-first, open-source AI assistant that leverages LLMs to search and answer questions using technical sources.
 It builds knowledge bases from documentation websites, GitHub Issues, and repository README files, storing them in a vector database for efficient retrieval.
 Using an Agentic RAG approach, it dynamically retrieves relevant documents to answer queries through its REST API.

 📚 [API Reference](https://docs.ragpi.io)